fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlServerFirewallRule.md

 ```

 ### -ServerName
-Specifies the name of the ssNoVersion.
+Specifies the name of the SQL Server.

 ```yaml
 Type: String